This article first appeared in the Autumn 2013 issue of Europe’s World (www.europesworld.org).

 The first illusion is that Europe is an impediment to its own economic success.
 The general perception is that Germany’s economy is booming and its future would be brighter still but for the EU’s other laggard economies.
 Germans see themselves as having weathered the global financial crisis of 2008-09 and the European crisis since 2010 extraordinarily well; the country’s rapid recovery from its trough in 2009 has since added 8% to its GDP.
 The greatest success story is reckoned to be the German labour market, where not only has close co-operation between employers, labour unions and government helped avoid job losses, but also the unemployment rate has actually been falling throughout the crisis to reach 6.8%, the lowest level since Germany’s reunification.
 The German government is believed to have shown a remarkable determination to consolidate its finances, achieving a fiscal surplus in 2012 that by 2017 is projected to rise to 1% of GDP.

 But all this euphoria is unwarranted.
 To take a longer perspective, the performance of Germany’s economy is rather disappointing.
-A recent study here at DIW Berlin shows that since the start of monetary union in 1999, Germany has recorded some of the lowest GDP and productivity growth rates in the euro area.
+A recent study here at DIW Berlin shows that since the start of monetary union in 1999, Germany has recorded some of the lowest GDP and productivity growth rates in the euro area (study in English here).
 Real wages have barely grown, and for the majority of German workers have actually fallen.
 Despite the depth of the economic crisis there, the wages of Spanish employees have risen substantially more when compared to their 1999 wages.
 Just as worrisome is the fact that Germany has one of the lowest investment rates, and consequently will have one of the lowest potential growth rates in the coming years.
 This means that the prospects for an improvement in wages and welfare for Germans are rather bleak.

 It is certainly true that the crisis in Europe’s periphery is also weakening Germany’s growth prospects.
 Yet the selective nature of Germans’ collective memory ignores the fact that a decade ago the tables were turned, and as the “sick man of Europe” Germany benefitted substantially then from the strong growth and dynamism of other European countries.
 In other words, Germans need to realise that we Europeans are all in the same boat – what is good for Europe, is good for Germany, and vice versa.